-The HRB has put together an implementation plan to support public and patient involvement (PPI) both within the HRB and through HRB-supported projects and programmes.
+The HRB has put together an implementation plan to support public, patient and carer involvement (PPI) both within the HRB and through HRB-supported projects and programmes.
 We are the first funding agency in Ireland to do so.
+The HRB strategy 2021-2025 is committed to ensuring that people remain at the very heart of everything we do.

 By ‘public’ we mean everyone in Ireland who has an interest in health and social care as a public service including potential users of services.
 By ‘patient’ we mean people who use services such as patients, service users, clients or their carers.
 By ‘involvement’ we mean the active involvement between people who use services, carers, the general public and researchers.
 It does not include the use of people as participants in research (or as research ‘subjects’) and does not provide data for individual research projects.

-We are using the definition of PPI in Research proposed by INVOLVE: Research carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them
+We are using the National Institute for Health Research (NIHR) definition of PPI in Research: Research carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them.

 We have undertaken the following initiatives: